netdata/go.d.plugin/modules/k8s_kubelet/README.md

 # kubelet

-The [`Kubelet`](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)  is the primary “node agent” that runs on each node in the kubernetes environment.
+[`Kubelet`](https://kubernetes.io/docs/concepts/overview/components/#kubelet) is an agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod.

-This module will monitor one or more `Kubelet` instances depending on configuration.
+This module will monitor one or more `kubelet` instances depending on configuration.

 ## Charts